AbilityJLR/replace-words-lazy.nvim/README.md

           { "AbilityJLR/replace-words-lazy.nvim" }
          }
       ```
-      and paste the code into `plugins.lua`
+      and paste the code into `replace-words/init.lua`

 ## 🚀 Usage